Privacy Policy

 For further information on how this website uses cookies see https://www.adfinternational.org/site-cookies.

-Users can set their browsers not to accept cookies, and the above website explains how to remove cookies.
-However, if users refuse cookies, some of our website features may not function properly.
+Users can set their browsers not to accept cookies; however, if users refuse cookies, some website features may not function properly.

 Log Files

 Like most standard website servers, we use log files.
-This may include internet protocol (IP) addresses, browser type, internet service provider (ISP), referring/exit pages, platform type, date/time stamp, and number of clicks to analyze trends, administer the site, track user’s movement in the aggregate, and gather broad demographic information for aggregate use.
+These may include internet protocol (IP) addresses, browser type, internet service provider (ISP), referring/exit pages, platform type, date/time stamp, and number of clicks to analyze trends, administer the site, track users’ movements in the aggregate, and gather broad demographic information.

 Clear Gifs (Web Beacons/Web Bugs)

-We employ a software technology called clear gifs (a.k.a.
-Web Beacons/Web Bugs), that help us better manage content on our site by informing us what content is effective.
-Clear gifs are tiny graphics with a unique identifier, similar in function to cookies, and are used to track the online movements of web users.
-The main difference between the two is that clear gifs reside on the website and are triggered by a user’s visit, while cookies reside on the visitor’s computer.
+We employ clear gifs (also known as Web Beacons/Web Bugs) to help manage the content on our site by informing us which content is effective.
+These tiny graphics contain a unique identifier and work similarly to cookies by tracking the online movements of users.
+The main difference is that clear gifs reside on the website and are triggered by a user’s visit, whereas cookies reside on the visitor’s computer.

-We also use clear gifs in our HTML-based emails to let us know which emails have been opened by the recipients.
-This allows us to gauge the effectiveness of certain communications and the effectiveness of our marketing campaigns.
-Users who have signed up for emails and would like to opt-out of them may do so through the Opt-out section.
+We also use clear gifs in our HTML-based emails to determine which emails have been opened.
+This allows us to gauge the effectiveness of certain communications and our marketing campaigns.
+Users who have signed up for emails and wish to opt-out may do so through the opt-out section.

 Direct Contact

-We collect information from direct contact with data subjects at ADF events, responses to direct mail, telephone calls from persons wanting information, legal assistance, or to make donations, and other voluntary sources.
+We collect information from direct contact with data subjects at ADF events, responses to direct mail, telephone calls from persons seeking information, legal assistance, or wishing to make donations, and other voluntary sources.

 Information Manifestly Made Public

-Because of our legal advocacy work, we collect data on public figures such as Members of Parliament and other public officials.
-We collect this information from public sources.
+Because of our legal advocacy work, we collect data on public figures such as Members of Parliament and other public officials from public sources.

-We collect publicly available data on individuals we believe are aligned with the ADFI mission and are capable of making a substantial charitable donation.
-We obtain information from existing donors as well as publicly available sources such as reliable print and broadcast media, newspapers, magazines, rich lists, general search engines, company websites, online-only articles, crowdfunders and social media.
+Evaluating potential major donors: We collect publicly available data on individuals we believe are aligned with the ADFI mission and capable of making a substantial charitable donation.
+This information is obtained from existing donors and reliable public sources such as print and broadcast media, newspapers, magazines, rich lists, search engines, company websites, online articles, crowdfunders, and social media.

 Sensitive Personal Information

-We unavoidably collect some sensitive data about certain persons, and other sensitive information may be inferred about persons who participate in or support our work.
-We do not disclose such information outside ADF.
+We may collect some sensitive data that is inherent to certain persons, or from inferences about those who participate in or support our work.
+This information is not disclosed outside of ADF.

 2. Lawful Basis

-The GDPR requires a lawful basis for collecting and using (“processing”) personal data about persons in Europe.
-One or more of the following lawful bases justify our collection and use of data:
+The GDPR requires a lawful basis for collecting and processing personal data about persons in Europe.
+One or more of the following bases justify our collection and use of data:

 Consent

-We will email or call data subjects for marketing or other purposes with their specific consent, but we will not use their consent for an unrelated purpose.
-Individuals may withdraw consent at any time by clicking the “unsubscribe” button in an email or emailing contact@ADFinternational.org.
+We will email or call data subjects for marketing or other purposes only with their specific consent and will not use such consent for an unrelated purpose.
+Individuals may withdraw consent at any time by clicking the “unsubscribe” button in an email or emailing [email protected].

 Legitimate Interest